ankit7540/H2-PolarizabilityMatrixElements/README.md

 The above properties are available as Omega in the above integral for H<sub>2</sub> HD and D<sub>2</sub>.
  - Rovibrational wavefunctions for H<sub>2</sub>, HD and D<sub>2</sub> for v=0--4 and J=0--10.
- - A python module which can be used to compute the wavelength dependent matrix elements.
+ - A FORTRAN program and a python module which can be used to compute the static and wavelength dependent matrix elements.
 Wavelength range available is 182.25 to 1320.6 nm.

 **Available programs**
 ---
-The programs for computation of matrix element are written in FORTRAN and Python.
+The programs for computation of matrix element (which includes cubic spline interpolation and numerical integration) are written in FORTRAN and Python.
 These are independent programs which do the same job.

 In the case of FORTRAN, two different programs exist, *(i)* `rovibME_dynamic.f` for wavelength dependent matrix elements and *(ii)* `rovibME_static.f` for static ones.